17 Best Things to Do in Surakarta (Solo), The Lost Sunanate of Java

 12. Eat Serabi Pancake

 If there’s one food item that’s most strongly associated with Solo, it’s the Serabi Pancake.
-A think pancake with rice flour and coconut milk, originating from the Notosuman area of Surakarta.
+A thin pancake made with rice flour and coconut milk, originating from the Notosuman area of Surakarta.

-The original pancake is plain, although vendors have started offering toppings such as chocolate sprinkles and banana slices.
+The original pancake is plain, although vendors have begun offering toppings such as chocolate sprinkles and banana slices.

 The most authentic place to eat Serabi Pancakes has to be Mrs. Lidya’s Serabi.
 Price: around 3.000 IDR (0.2$) per pancake.